prelude657/react-practice/README.md

 # Baiana Braids (React Practice Project)

-This project was created as an initial hands-on learning experience with React.
+This project was created as a refresher hands-on learning experience with React.
 The goal was to build a functional and visually engaging hair braiding services website while getting comfortable with key React concepts and development practices.

 ## 🧠 Purpose